jtbldrco/LWComCon/c++/iway_msg_hdlr/README.md

 ## Send and Receive Functions

 Note that this messaging api works with string-based messages - all send buffers must be null-byte terminated.
 Recieve buffers must be sized to include a null-terminating byte.

+Both sender and receiver interfaces utilize a ```sock_struct_t``` typedef defined in the header file.
+Numerous utility functions exist there to initialize the struct easily, to modify it, to interogate it, and to properly manage its internal memory (see ```sock_struct_destroy(...)```).
+The structure is initialized for sending or for receiving and then is passed into each api call to provide input parameters and to return results (except, that is, for the send/receive message content itself).

 ### Sender API